sparameswaran/nsx-t-gen/README.md

 # nsx-t-gen
 Concourse pipeline to install NSX-T v2.x

+# DISCLAIMER

+This pipeline is not supported or maintained going forward as of Oct 17th, 2018.
+This was a best-effort, unofficial, unsupported work at best.
+All development work has now stopped.

+Kindly use the [VMware's nsx-t-datacenter-pipelines](https://github.com/vmware/nsx-t-datacenter-ci-pipelines) which contains fork of this repository code (a bit older) that would be supported and maintained by VMware.

+# Details

 The concourse pipeline uses [ansible scripts](https://github.com/yasensim/nsxt-ansible) created by Yasen Simeonov and [forked](https://github.com/sparameswaran/nsxt-ansible) by the author of this pipeline.

 There is an associated blog post detailing the features, options here: [Introducing nsx-t-gen: Automating NSX-T Install with Concourse](https://allthingsmdw.blogspot.com/2018/05/introducing-nsx-t-gen-automating-nsx-t.html)